core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Web Linking # {#sec-web-linking}

-The possible use of multicast notifications in a group observation may be indicated by a target "grp_obs" attribute in a web link {{RFC8288}} to a resource, e.g. using a link-format document {{RFC6690}} if the resource is accessible over CoAP.
+The possible use of multicast notifications in a group observation may be indicated by a target "grp_obs" attribute in a web link {{RFC8288}} to a resource, e.g. using a link-format document {{RFC6690}}.

 The "grp_obs" attribute is a hint, indicating that the server might send multicast notifications for observations of the resource targeted by the link.
 Note that this is simply a hint, i.e. it does not include any information required to participate in a group observation, and to receive and process multicast notifications.